ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Background

 \subsection{Shortcomings of existing solutions}

-The TE problem can be formulated as an Integer Linear Programming (ILP) problem and be solved using state-of-the-art optimizer engines such as Gurobi~\cite{gurobi} or CPLEX~\cite{cplex2009v12}.
-However, when the problem size grows (i.e., the number of nodes and links grows), the solver could take weeks to find the exact solution.
-For example, real world production networks have in the order of hundreds of edges and an ILP solver would take several weeks to find the solution to such scenarios~\cite{10.1145/2829988.2787495, knight2011internet}.
+The TE problem can be formulated as an Integer Linear Programming (ILP) problem and can be solved using state-of-the-art optimizer engines such as Gurobi~\cite{gurobi} or CPLEX~\cite{cplex2009v12}.
+In our TE problem, the decision variables correspond to the traffic demands and the link capacities constrain the optimisation problem and define the solution space.
+There is at most one traffic demand for each pair of nodes.
+When the problem size grows (i.e., the number of nodes and links grows), the number of decision variables increases and the solution space becomes larger and more complex.
+In this context, TE in WAN results in a large combinatorial space where the number of possible routing configurations for each traffic demand explodes.
+Consequently, ILP solvers would take several weeks to find the exact solutions in WANs as they have in the order of hundreds of links and nodes~\cite{10.1145/2829988.2787495, knight2011internet}.

 An alternative to ILP is the use of Constraint Programming (CP)~\cite{rossi2006handbook}.
-This method defines the combinatorial problem to solve by a set of decision variables, a set of domains (i.e., potential values of the decision variables) and a set of constraints on the feasible solutions.
-When using CP, the user can indicate some time limit and the solver will return the best solution found within the specified time (e.g., DEFO~\cite{10.1145/2829988.2787495}).
-This method has the problem of finding sub-optimal solutions if the specified time is not long enough.
-Therefore, when the network operator wants to find a TE solution to a specific problem, he must estimate how long he should execute the CP solver to get a reasonably good solution.
+This method defines the combinatorial problem to solve with a set of decision variables (e.g., traffic demands, OSPF weights), a set of domains (i.e., potential values of the decision variables) and a set of constraints on the feasible solutions (e.g., maximum link utilization must be below a threshold).
+To define the constraints that limit the solution space and makes it tractable is non-trivial in WANs due to their size and complexity.
+In addition, the user indicates some time limit and the solver will return the best solution found within the specified time (e.g., DEFO~\cite{10.1145/2829988.2787495}).
+Therefore, when solving a TE problem using CP, network operators should estimate the solver's execution time needed to obtain a solution with the desired performance.
+However, WANs experience external events frequently (e.g., link failures, increase in traffic demand), altering the normal network behavior~\cite{lucas1997statistical, thompson1997wide,wang2021examination}.
+This method has the limitation of finding sub-optimal solutions if the specified time is not long enough.